BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 violating our agreement, our gentleman's agreement.
 So that was another pressure that was pushing on the Mormons and the Mormon leadership that the Missourians really didn't like the Mormons for.
-Now at the end of 1837, we had what was organized the Brother of Gideon Society, and it was, sorry, at the end of 1836, beginning of 1837, when the Church was organized, when the Kirtland Safety Society was organized, they also organized the Brother of Gideon Society essentially at the same time, and they were the archetype for the Daughters of Zion, which were referred to as the Danites.
+Now at the end of 1837, we had what was organized The Brother of Gideon Society, and it was, sorry, at the end of 1836, beginning of 1837, when the Church was organized when the Kirtland Safety Society was organized, they also organized The Brother of Gideon Society essentially at the same time, and they were the archetype for the Daughters of Zion, which were referred to as the Danites.
 I'm going to read a little passage out of Ebenezer Robinson's autobiography again, and he discusses what